All Episodes

 Do it right now.

-Do it, do it right now on Twitter.
+Do it right now on Twitter.

-It laid out the scope of what we wanted to talk to them about, which was primarily Russian contacts that they had, and they had a long time to prepare with their lawyers.
+It laid out the scope of what we wanted to talk to them about, which was primarily Russian contacts that they had.

 They both came in with lawyers.

-So based on my experience of examining witnesses, I concluded that uh they had prepared and they knew what we were going to ask.
+So based on my experience of examining witnesses, I concluded that they had prepared and they knew what we were going to ask.

-I I think they just lied through their teeth to protect the fact that they were willing and eager to take a meeting with Russians who were offering dirt.
+I think they just lied through their teeth to protect the fact that they were willing and eager to take a meeting with Russians who were offering dirt.

-We wasted so much time, why bother?
+We wasted so much time.

 If we're going to be transparent, where are the Pfizer warrants?

-Where's the gang of eight material?
+Where's the Gang of Eight material?

 Where's the signatures on the Pfizer warrants?

-Well, now we've got what, six to eight congressional committees, and this is all they care about.
+Well, now we've got, what, six to eight congressional committees, and this is all they care about.

 The economy, job creation, national security, borders, better health care.